Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

-To complement our quantitative evaluation, we conduct a qualitative analysis of reasoning trajectory generation.
-Using the RT evaluation criteria established in Appendix~\ref{sec:rt-eval-prompt}, we perform manual evaluation on 30 reasoning trajectories created from 10 samples from each of three models.
-This section presents both successful and unsuccessful patterns observed.
+To complement the quantitative evaluation, we conducted qualitative analysis of RT generation on 30 manually evaluated samples from all of the LLM configurations.
+We identified key patterns characterizing successful and unsuccessful reasoning trajectories.